"Offsetting Emissions Is Part of Sustainability Work" – How to Avoid the Pitfalls of Carbon Markets

 A Good-Enough Project Is Enough

 When selecting a project, make sure the climate impact is credible and that it doesn’t violate human rights or cause environmental harm.
 The Carbon Credit Quality Initiative helps assess country- and project-specific risks.
 Many projects require large land areas, which increases the risk of environmental damage and land-use conflicts.
-However, implementation quality is the biggest factor in reducing risks.
+However, the quality of implementation is the biggest factor in reducing risks.
 Buyers are encouraged to seek expert help if needed when selecting a project.

-Double Counting Directs to Climate Support
+Double Counting Directs to Climate Contribution

 The challenge of double counting is global, as all countries now have their own climate targets.
 Double counting can be avoided in two ways.
 The buyer of climate units can choose a project that is outside the host country’s target—for example, one that increases forest carbon sequestration in a country without a national target for carbon sinks.
 Another option is to choose a project for which it has been agreed that the climate benefit will not be counted toward the host country’s target.
 Whether a project involves double counting must be checked separately, for example in the registry of the certification system used, such as Gold Standard, or from the intermediary selling the climate unit.

 The carbon market offers good nature-based projects also for emission offsetting, but some experts consider technical projects more reliable in terms of permanence and side effects.
 For example, ClimeWorks in Iceland removes carbon directly from the air and stores it geologically, making it an exceptionally safe option.
-Carbon sequestration in biochar projects is also nearly permanent, and Finnish projects are not included in national accounting, at least for now.
+Carbon sequestration in biochar projects is also nearly permanent, and Finnish projects are not included in national calculations, at least for now.
 For example, Carbofex Oy from Nokia is a pioneer in the field—it was the first biochar producer to receive the Puro.earth certificate and is one of the largest biochar operators in Europe.

 Read More About Carbon Markets: